zappee/portfolio-analyzer/README.md

 The `*.csv` file can be opened as an Excel file.
 While opening the file use comma (`,`) for the CSV separator character.

-For the best user experience open the `*.md` file with a Markdown editor like [dillinger][dillinger], then you will get the following, wel formatted report:
+For the best user experience you can open the `*.md` file with a Markdown editor like [dillinger][dillinger].
+The resul you get is a wel formatted report:

 |portfolio|symbol |type   |inventory valuation|trade date         |quantity          |price    |fee           |currency|order id     |trade id|transfer id  |
 |---------|-------|-------|-------------------|-------------------|------------------|---------|--------------|--------|-------------|--------|-------------|